Why Eye Care Should Be a Top Priority for Women

 About Dr. Anthony DeRosa

-Dr. Anthony DeRosa is a board certified ophthalmologist at TPMG – Ophthalmology with over 20 years of experience in the treatment and care of conditions of the eye.
+Anthony J. DeRosa, MD, FACS, is a board certified ophthalmologist at TPMG – Ophthalmology with over 20 years of experience in the treatment and care of conditions of the eye.
 He is fellowship-trained in Cornea, External Disease, Uveitis and Refractive Surgery and offers treatment for dye eye syndrome, corneal disease, macular degeneration, as well as diabetic eye exams.